How to Conduct Competitive Content Analysis Using MarketMuse

 SERP X-Ray offers insight into the structure of top-performing pages through the analysis of specific page data.
 We can see these averaged for the top 20 results and also look at individual pages.

-Page With Videos — suggests the degree to which top-performing pages use video.
+Videos — indicates whether any of the top 20 results have a video embedded in their page.
 Also helps with budgeting as video production can be costly.
 If few people incorporate video, this may offer a way to differentiate your content.

 Internal Links Per Page — can offer insight into the extent of a website’s internal cluster.
 Many internal links indicate a large cluster of content which should be investigated further.